nre-learning/nrelabs-curriculum/lessons/lesson-25/stage2/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 2)">Run this snippet</button>

-Finally, instruct the client to connect to vQFX tcp 1883 we configured in previous stage, and start the main event loop function `loop_forever()`  to wait for events.
+Finally, instruct the client to connect to vQFX TCP port 1883 we configured in previous stage, and start the main event loop function `loop_forever()`  to wait for events.

 ```
 client.connect('vqfx', 1883, 60)